From Bangkok to Siem Reap: 5 Best Ways to Get There

 5. From Bangkok to Siem Reap by Private Taxi

-One way to save yourself the stress of transfers and delays when taking public transportation is to pay for a private taxi from Bangkok to Siem Reap ground transfer.
-When you get your own taxi minivan, you're picked up directly from the hotel and travel with your driver until you reach the border.
+One way to save yourself the stress of transfers and delays when taking public transportation is to pay for a private overland transfer from Bangkok to Siem Reap.
+When you get your own air-conditioned vehicle, you're picked up directly from your hotel or from Don Muang airport in Bangkok.
+The company can offer private transportation for groups of up to eight people in either a sedan car or a minivan.
+After the pickup, you'll travel with your friendly experienced driver until you reach the border.

-Once you clear immigration, a second driver will take over for the rest of the journey through Cambodia.
+Once you clear immigration (which might take up to an hour), you'll be escorted to a second vehicle to complete the rest of the journey through Cambodia.
 The entire trip takes eight to nine hours, and while no meals or extras are included, having your own private transport means quick stops for a bite and to stretch your legs are never a problem.

 More Related Articles on PlanetWare.com